 So without further ado, our breach of the month for February, 2019 is… the patient data left exposed by University of Washington Medicine.

 On February 20, University of Washington Medicine, a network comprising a medical school and several medical centers and clinics, announced that it had inadvertently exposed personal data belonging to 974,000 patients in December of last year.
+The incident counted as a HIPAA breach.

 The exposed database contained patient names, medical record numbers, and other descriptive information.
 Fortunately, no Social Security numbers, financial information, or full medical records were included, meaning there is a low risk of identity theft or other misuse of the information.